arunsingh88/RE-Workshop/Demos.md

 ### The Business Challenge
 > "We have to launch a new product targeting Gen Z and create a marketing campaign for the same"
+>
+### Activity
-> *Activity*: There is a business challenge - Develop a new product for Gen Z and creative marketing campaign for the same.
+ There is a business challenge - Develop a new product for Gen Z and creative marketing campaign for the same.
 In defined groups,you can do this activity by using Gemini to brainstorm and visualize new ideas